cloud-of-things/cot-java-agent/README.md

       deviceName: CoTJavaAgent
 ```

-### proxyHost, proxyPort, hostName
+### platformService

+You can choose between two different ways to communicate with CoT
+* HTTP REST
+* MQTT

+They are both configured in a different way.
+Take a look at one of the following sections.

+#### restConfiguration

+Delete the complete mqttConfiguration body.
 **Only** if the Raspberry Pi is connected to the internet via a proxy server add the proxy details (e.g. proxyHost = 10.11.12.13, proxyPort = 3128).
 **Only** if the hostName of your CoT instance differs from the default value (representing the standard production environment) adapt the hostName.
-Note: hostName is the https address of your CoT instance. "https" and the tenant will be automatically added by the agent to the hostname (url = "https://" + tenant + "." + hostname).
+_Note: hostName is the https address of your CoT instance. "https" and the tenant will be automatically added by the agent to the hostname (url = "https://" + tenant + "." + hostname)._

 ```
 agent: